Photo by Nathan Anderson on Unsplash

 The intensity of this seasonal pattern varies by industry:

-- Finance: Peaks in January-March (eFinancialCareers data)
+- Finance: Peaks in January through March (eFinancialCareers data)

 Strategic Implications